xatornet/GridMTFix/README.md

 Well, it copies my fix xml files to your game's system folder, and then using a template, will detect your CPU's logical cores, and create a personalized hardware restriction file, to make your the game uses the most amount of cores possible.

 ## Important Requirement
-This scripts is expecting that you use Grid from Steam, and also, I expect you are using a DRMLess exe with a 4GB LAA patch applied.
+This scripts is expecting that you use Grid from Steam, and also, It expect you are using a DRMLess exe with a 4GB LAA patch applied.

 It also expects that you already have Git installed.

 If you have another release of the game, for instance, GOG release, you'll have to change the destination_folder and output_file paths to your liking before running the script.